ambienthex/covid-19-stats/README.md

 **On March 3rd, 2020**, Steve Goodman, a professor of epidemiology at Stanford University, said, “The infection numbers are almost meaningless.
 There is a huge reservoir of people who have mild cases, and would not likely seek testing.
 The rate of increase in positive results reflect a mixed-up combination of increased testing rates and spread of the virus."

 **Source**: https://www.bloomberg.com/opinion/articles/2020-03-28/confirmed-coronavirus-cases-is-an-almost-meaningless-metric

-Regardless what the forecasts show, I'm slightly more optimistic with a range of 50,000 - 100,000 possible deaths.
-Forecast doesn't account for things that will help or slow the situation(e.g. positive changes, behavior changes, effective social distancing and effective treatments that may emerge).
-The death toll could be way less if doctors and nurses don't fall ill, hospitals are not overwhelmed and effective treatments are found.
-Any loss of life is tragic and hope for the best.
-Believe healthcare workers and medical professionals will adapt and overcome to win the battle against COVID-19.

 # Implementation